Getting a Job If You’re in a Wheelchair: 7 Steps

 1. Think About Jobs You Can Do

 Start your job search by being realistic about the type of work you can do.
 There’s no point even thinking about jobs that require long periods of standing if that’s not possible for you.

-Office jobs are easily adapted to wheelchair users.
+Office jobs are easily adapted to wheelchair users and with a motorized wheelchair, it’s easy to get around the office without straining yourself.
 Professions like computer programming or accounting are also good fits.
 Creative environments like design studios are often good places for people in wheelchairs to work.

 An increasingly popular alternative is working from home.
 This eliminates all the transport and accommodation issues involved with a job you commute to.

 If you’re not sure about the kinds of jobs you can do, or just want some more ideas, websites, like Confined to Success, can help.

 2. Define What You Have to Offer an Employer